IdoRax1/project1/README.md

 # project1

+#note my front end is located in flightinterface-frontend/src and they are named App.js App.css
-#note my code is located in
+and my backend code is located in the server and it named server.js